GSA/sam-design-system-site/README.md

 npm run start
 ```

 For builds, update of `sam-ui-elements` version in the Dockerfile.
-Run this command know the available tags:
+Run this command to see the available tags:

 ```
 npm dist-tag ls sam-ui-elements --registry https://artifactory.helix.gsa.gov/artifactory/api/npm/ART-001-GP-SFE-npm